dennismichol/365_days_planner_app/README.md

-# task_management_app
+# 365 Days Planner App

- 365 DAYS task management mobile app for iOS and Android created using flutter
+### A mobile app created using Flutter for both iOS and Android